 MOD CME/15/120#11264

-1/12 2.2 The accounts shall be sent as promptly as possible and, except in cases of force majeure, before the end of the third month following that to which they relate.
+1/12 2.2 The accounts shall be sent taking into account relevant ITU-T Recommendations.

 Reasons: Operators today sign contracts for international traffic termination.
 Each party nevertheless still establishes accounts and sends them to the other party.
 This should be done within a reasonable period in accordance with relevant ITU-T Recommendations.